When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. One could easily tell them apart.

 (Wappalyzer)

-If you use either the Firefox or Google Chrome web browser and want to be able to tell if the sites that you are visiting are WP sites, then Wappalyzer is a very useful extension to install on your web browser.
+If you use a web browser like Firefox or Google Chrome and would like to be able to instantly tell if the sites that you are visiting are powered by WordPress, then Wappalyzer is a great extension for your browser.

-Wappalyzer tells you what software is installed in the sites while you are browsing.
+Wappalyzer helps you identify what software is installed on the sites you are visiting.

 According to their website …